-NOW AND THEN WE ALL MAKE A SERIOUS MISTAKE: WE SACRIFICE OUR PRINCIPLES IN ORDER TO GAIN SHORT-TERM “SUCCESS.”
+NOW AND THEN WE ALL MAKE A SERIOUS MISTAKE: WE SACRIFICE OUR PRINCIPLES IN ORDER TO GAIN SHORT-TERM SUCCESS.
 We take short cuts.
 We go for quick fixes.
-We try to get by using nothing but the smoke-and-mirrors techniques of personality and persuasive speech.
-Rather than do the hard, time-consuming work of building godly CHARACTER and doing what is eternally RIGHT, we succumb to the tempting appeal of things that have a more visible payoff in the short term.
-But while it’s possible to utilize personality rather than principle (for a while, at least), we ought to be more attracted to the benefits and joys of LONG-TERM REALITY.
+We try to succeed using nothing but the smoke-and-mirrors techniques of personality and persuasive speech.
+Rather than do the hard, time-consuming work of building godly character and doing what is eternally right, we succumb to the tempting appeal of things that have a more visible payoff in the short term.
+But while it’s possible to utilize personality rather than principle (for a while, at least), we ought to be more attracted to the benefits and joys of long-term reality.

 Don’t we understand that the deficiencies and drawbacks of our short cuts will come back to haunt us?
 Our sins will surely find us out.
 No matter what we’re doing, if we leave the Lord and His principles out of our calculations, our projects will fail sooner or later.
 “Unless the Lord builds the house, they labor in vain who build it; unless the Lord guards the city, the watchman stays awake in vain” (Psalm 127:1).
 God can’t be safely ignored.